seabassapologist/gobbl/README.md

 ## Building

-To locally, ensure you have `Go >=1.17` installed, and run the following in the source dir
+To build locally, ensure you have `Go >=1.17` installed, and run the following in the source dir

 ```
 $ go build .
 ```

+## Installing

+gobbl is available in the [Arch User Repository](https://aur.archlinux.org/packages/gobbl)

 or